responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

 Through extensive testing, authors have identified that two specific attributes related to neural collapse, observed in the source features, consistently predicted the model's performance on new tasks.
 These attributes were the diversity within data categories and the compactness of category representations.
 Remarkably, models showing higher within-category diversity and more compact category representations in their source features tended to adapt better to new tasks.
 On the other hand, SELI did not consistently correlate with transferability.

 # Takeaways

+Key points to remember are :

+- Calculating model transferability and choosing the optimal pre-trained model is important for reasons of computational cost, environmental impact, and overall performance.

+- The authors have developed a new metric, the Neural Collapse informed Transferability Index (NCTI), which is based on the concept of "neural collapse" and measures *the gap between the current feature geometry and the geometry at the terminal stage after hypothetical fine-tuning on the downstream task.*

+- The NCTI metric integrates three aspects equally: **SELI geometry**, **within-class variability**, and **nearest center classifier**.

+- This method is *light to compute*, enabling rapid evaluation of model transferability.
+And it demonstrates favorable comparison with the current state-of-the-art methods.

+- Empirical results demonstrate that *the ranking of model transferability has a very strong correlation with the ground truth ranking* and compares with state-of-the-art methods, highlighting its effectiveness in selecting pre-trained models for specific tasks.

+In summary, the development of metrics such as NCTI is crucial for optimizing the use of pre-trained models, considering both performance and associated costs in real-world applications.

 # References